-Absences should be reported on the Attendance Line 0117 9198019 or on the MyEd App.
+Absences should be reported on the Attendance Line 0117 9198019.
 There is a 24 hours voicemail on this number.
 Parents should leave, the child's name, tutor group, reason for absence and expected date of return

 If the child is absent for more than one day, the parent should contact the school each day to provide an update on the child's condition, unless otherwise agreed by the school.